African Growth and Opportunity Act: Benefits and results

 Initially, AGOA was set to expire in 2008, but the United States Congress passed the AGOA Acceleration Act of 2004, which extended the legislation to 2015.
 It has since been extended by 10 years from 2015 to 2025.
 The act's apparel special provision, which permits lesser-developed countries to use foreign fabric for their garment exports, was to expire in September 2007.
 However, legislation passed by Congress in December 2006 extended it through 2012, and later to 2025 as part of the general AGOA extension in June 2015.

 Every year an AGOA Forum is held, which brings together government leaders and private sector stakeholders from Africa and the United States.
 The forum is held in Washington in even years, and in an AGOA eligible African country in odd years.
-As of 2018 the forum has been held four times in Washington, and once each in Mauritius, Senegal, Ghana, Kenya (2009), Zambia (2011), Ethiopia (2013), Gabon (2015) and Togo (2017).
+As of 2018 the forum has been held four times in Washington, and once each in Mauritius, Senegal, Ghana, Kenya (currently suspended), Zambia (2011), Ethiopia (2013), Gabon (2015) and Togo (2017).

 Statistics suggest a positive balance of trade for AGOA participant countries.
 In FY2008, for example, the United States exported $17,125,389 in goods to the 41 AGOA countries, and imported $81,426,951 for a balance of $64,301,562 in favor of the AGOA countries.